TheUnknownGroup/unknown-mod/README.md

 ## What is integrated into this mod? - Credits & What I've used
 So far only:
-   * [TerraformersMC's Mod: Mod Menu](https://github.com/TerraformersMC/ModMenu) - Configurations when the mod is active
+   * [TerraformersMC's Mod: Mod Menu](https://github.com/TerraformersMC/ModMenu) - Configurations when their mod is active
    * [Modrinth's Gradle Plugin: Minotaur](https://github.com/modrinth/minotaur) - Publishing purposes